31-33/juryroom/imports/api/README.md

 `status`: *The status of this scenario.
 Expected values are `active` or `pending`.*

+`submittedBy`: *The userId of the user who submitted this scenario.*

 ---
 ## SecenarioSet
 Represents a (potentially ordered) sequence of scenarios.
 A group participates in a **single** `ScenarioSet`, which is a fixed set of scenarios.
 A scenario may belong to multiple ScenarioSets.